azymohliad/anki-sonaveeb/README.md

 # Anki Sõnaveeb Integration

-[Anki] addon for automating the creation of estonian vocabulary flash cards.
+An [Anki](https://apps.ankiweb.net/) addon for automating Estonian vocabulary flashcards creation.

 Simply input an Estonian word in any conjugational form, and generate a flashcard containing its principal forms along with a translation into your preferred language in one click.